ichifarm/ichi-oneToken/docs/oracle/uniswap/UniswapOracleSimple.md

 ### `init(address token)` (public)

 configures parameters for a pair, token versus indexToken
-     @dev initializes the first time, then does no work
+     @dev initializes the first time, then does no work.
+Initialized from the Factory when assigned to an asset.
      @param token the base token. index is established at deployment time and cannot be changed